-Thailand has over the years become a hot spot in Asia for retirement, as the cost of living is low, crime levels are far lower than Europe and the weather is great most days of the year.
+Thailand has over the years become a hot spot in Asia for retirement, as the cost of living is low, crime levels are far lower than in Europe and the weather is great most days of the year.
 Many people see Thailand as an excellent place for retirement.
-The application process for retirement visa in Thailand is pretty straightforward.
+The application process for a retirement visa in Thailand is pretty straightforward.
 Over the years, however, this has become a rather confusing subject to many due to the inconsistency in the immigration processes.
 Allow our legal team at Harwell Legal International to guide you through the process.
 With our help, your retirement visa is within reach.

 Types of Thai Visa